ivlab/MinVR3-UnityPackage/DocumentationSrc~/api/index.md

 ## Extension Methods

 Unity's built-in methods are sometimes lackluster (especially for the @UnityEngine.Transform class, for example).
-We have implemented a bunch of useful methods for the following builtin classes, located in the @IVLab.MinVR3.ExtensionMethods namespace:
+We have implemented a bunch of useful methods for the following builtin classes.
+Check out:

-- @UnityEngine.GameObject
+- @IVLab.MinVR3.GameObjectExtensions
-- @UnityEngine.Transform
+- @IVLab.MinVR3.TransformExtensions
-- @UnityEngine.Matrix4x4
+- @IVLab.MinVR3.Matrix4x4Extensions

+Note that here we are taking the approach that MinVR extension methods are the "surpreme" extensions methods - i.e., they are at the top-level of the `IVLab.MinVR3` namespace.
+This ensures that the extensions methods are available whenever you do `using IVLab.MinVR3`.
+Before implementing or downloading your own extension methods for these classes, check if MinVR3 has one first!